 We are happier when we are paid more money.
 If the output does not affect life too much or eat up most of employees time, we tend to be happier when paid more because in this case we can afford not to just sustain our every day life, but also afford more of things that we want (not need) like better cars, vacations, accessories, bigger investment into our future, you name it…

 Paying employees more may not be the biggest motivator to experienced employees, it does attract a person.
-By paying more to employees it provides this sense of responsibility to employees where paying more will will result on more responsibility or above average work.
+By paying more to employees, it provides this sense of responsibility to employees where paying more will result on more responsibility or above average work and employees will actually be more motivated.

 3 Employees Won’t Want to Leave